CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 #### Subdivision

 The subdivision state for each tile determines if and how it subdivides into children tiles, as per the `tilingScheme`.
-The subdivision state is encoded in 2 bits, and has the following possible states:
+The subdivision state is encoded in 2 bits, and padded with 0s at the end to meet byte boundaries.
+The jump buffer generation will ignore the padding.
+Subdivision in a tile can have one of the following states:

 | Code | Description       |
 |:--:|:-------------------|